N-emitters as possible sign-posts of GC formation

 If $f_N$ tracks the fraction of N-emitters among star-forming galaxies as a function of redshift, the cosmic star-formation rate density, $\rho_{\rm SFR}$, allows us to predict -- with the above assumption -- the GC formation rate, $\rho_{\rm GC}$, more precisely the stellar mass being formed in GCs per unit time and cosmic volume, as

-\looseness=-1 where we assume $\epsilon_{\rm GC} \sim 1$ (see Sect.~\ref{s_caveat}).
+where we assume $\epsilon_{\rm GC} \sim 1$ (see Sect.~\ref{s_caveat}).
 The result is shown in Fig.~\ref{fig_sfrd}, where we have adopted the recent determination of $\rho_{\rm SFR}$ from \cite{Shuntov2025COSMOS-Web:-Ste}, which includes recent measurements from JWST at high-redshift, and extends down to $z \sim 0$.
 Since the N-emitter fraction and \rhosfr\ both show a strong but opposite dependence on redshift, the product of the two depends only relatively weakly on redshift, predicting an increase of $\rho_{\rm GC}$ by a factor $\sim 3$ from $z \sim 16$ to $z \sim 3-4$, whereas \rhosfr\ increases by nearly 3 orders of magnitude over the same time.

 To examine the impact of uncertainties on \rhosfr\ at high-$z$, we also adopt the recent result from the GLIMPSE survey, which exploits strong gravitational lensing to determine the UV luminosity function to larger depths for galaxies above $z \ga 9$ \citep{Chemerynska2025The-first-GLIMP}.
 While these observations agree with the compilation of \cite{Shuntov2025COSMOS-Web:-Ste} at $z \sim 9$, they indicate a slower decrease of the star-formation rate density towards higher redshifts.
 Since at $z \ga 10$ the N-emitter fraction increases rapidly above $f_N>0.1$, the predicted value of \rhogc\ could increase at these high redshifts, reaching values of $\rhogc(z=16)$ a factor $\sim 5$ higher than for the more rapidly declining \rhosfr\ history.
 Although \rhogc\ depends on the product of $f_N \times \rhosfr$, in which both quantities have higher uncertainties at high redshift (see Figs.~\ref{fig_sfrd} and \ref{fig_vandels}), this has a negligible impact on the predicted age distribution of GCs and the total mass formed in GCs, which we now discuss.